nguyenngocbinh/nguyenngocbinh/README.md

-- 👋 Hi, I’m @nguyenngocbinh
+- 👋 Hi, I’m @nguyenngocbinh, I’m a Data Scientist in Viet Nam.
-- 👀 I’m interested in ...
+- 👀 I’m interested in risk modelling in banking.
+I had the privilege to enjoy building and developing high performing data and decision science teams,  creating reliable decision making processes with machine learning and advanced statistical methods in several industries.
+Crypto currency, timeseries is also my favorite field.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to apply Artificial intelligence in the bank.

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+Feel free to contact me via [email](nguyenngocbinhneu@gmail.com)!

 <!---
 nguyenngocbinh/nguyenngocbinh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.